Traditional Chinese Medicine Treatment for Diabetes

 1) Herbal medicine is an important component to the treatment of diabetes.
 Different formulas may be effective for different people, so practitioners may try several different approaches.
 Commonly used Chinese herbal formula is Liu Wei Di Huang Wan, also known as Six Flavor Teapills.
 It treats a wide variety of conditions from high cholesterol, diabetes, low adrenals and insomnia.

 Where to buy: Liu Wei Di Huang Wan

 How to use: Liu Wei Di Huang Wan can be used in the forms of powder and capsules.

 2) Bitter Melon is also commonly used to reduce blood glucose in Chinese medicine.
 It can help patients suffering from diabetes type 1 and type 2.
 Many diabetes patients in China have bitter melon in their meal plans.
 Stir-fry bitter melon is a common dish you can order from Chinese restaurant.
 Or, you can have bitter melon tea.

 Acupuncture Treatment for Diabetes

-The acupuncture points used to treat diabetes are all over the body and on several meridians.
-A point on the back, called Yishu, is often used and has proven effective in recent studies published by the Journal of Traditional Chinese Medicine for controlling the function of the pancreas and blood sugar levels in diabetic patients.
-Although Chinese herbs and acupuncture have helped diabetics, they must be used carefully and after consultation.
+Acupuncture is commonly used to treat diabetes in China.
+Acupuncture points used to treat diabetes are all over the body and on several meridians.
+Studies indicate that acupuncture could help regulate pancreas function and insulin levels.
+TCM practitioners also believe that the hormone reaction triggered by acupuncture can help balance the parts of the body that cannot regulate sugar levels on their own.
+Although Chinese herbs and acupuncture have helped diabetes, they must be used carefully and after consultation.
 They should be used to complement existing conventional medical treatment, and not on their own.